jengel3/InstaBetter/README.md

 * View DMs without notifying the sender
 * All features can be toggled on or off
 * Enable grid view on main feed
+* Alerts for liking media with a double tap

 ### Release 1.0.1
 * [FEATURE] Add zooming to feed images